samlown/json-bl/README.md

  * `array` - an ordered sequence of values or objects, comma-separated and enclosed in square brackets; the values do not need to be of the same type.
  * `object` - an unordered collection of key:value pairs with the ':' character separating the key and the value, comma-separated and enclosed in curly braces; the keys must be strings and should be distinct from each other.

-In addition to the basic JSON types, JBL adds the concept of "object type through property".
+In addition to the basic JSON types, JSON-BL adds the concept of "object type through property".
 This is to say, the property or key used to point to the object, tells us which schema is used to describe the contents.
-The following section on JBL Schema describes object types.
+The following section on JSON-BL Schema describes object types.

-### JBL Object Schema
+### JSON-BL Object Schema